HOME

 Charlie Taflin (l.) and Fred Jacob (far right), co-inventors of The Manual Chlorinator for decontaminating drinking water in rural water systems as well as being TASCA Board of Directors members.
 Here they are discussing the advantages of chlorinated water with community Water and Sanitation Committee (CAPS) members.
 Jinotega, Nicaragua 2003.

 TASCA’s mission is to initiate and support programs and projects that improve the health and life of people in rural communities in Nicaragua.
 Our focus is on clean drinking water, environmental protection, sustainability, sanitation, protection of the watershed, community development, and respect for all people.
-TASCA staff work closely with rural communities and Nicaraguan governmental agencies especially the Health Ministry (MINSA) and the Water Ministry (ENACAL / INAA) on all project endeavors.
+TASCA staff work closely with rural communities and Nicaraguan governmental health and water agencies.

 IMPACT